 Keep in mind, the sooner you put your most promising employees on track to fulfill your organizational goals, the more prepared they’ll be when the time comes.
-Take care to consistently monitor those employees and evaluate their leadership readiness.
+Be sure to consistently monitor those employees and evaluate their leadership readiness.

 1. Cost savings: The automation of manual processes saves time, and the increased focus on talent management reduces employee turnover.

-2. Revenue growth: You will more easily identify the best internal candidates for open leadership jobs and position your company for success.
+2. Revenue growth: You'll more easily identify the best internal candidates for open leadership jobs and position your company for success.